Secluded & Quiet Islands In Greece

 Where To Stay In Kasos

-Theoxenia Kasos is a family-friendly place to stay, located in the picturesque village of Panagia.
+Theoxenia Kasos is a family-friendly place to stay in the picturesque Panagia village.
 The property features flats and studios with a kitchen, sitting area, and free parking for guests.
-What is more, the flats are only 2 km from Thassos Airport.
+What is more, the apartments are only 2 km from Thassos Airport.

 Where To Stay In Greece To Avoid The Crowds - Lipsi